Monkey World is open for pre-booked visits!

 - Limited Numbers.
 The park is limiting visitor numbers to ensure safety and no-one will be admitted at the gate without pre-booking.
 All individuals must be booked in, including adoptive parents, essential carers and under 3 year olds.

 - Non-Refundable.
 Tickets booked online are non-refundable so please only book if you are definitely able to visit.
 Booking dates can be amended by our admin office up to 72 hours prior to your visit but will incur a £5 administrative fee.

 - Face Coverings.
-It is mandatory for all visitors aged 3 years old and over to wear a face mask / covering/ visor when visiting Monkey World, at all times apart from in designated catering seating / picnic areas.
+It is mandatory for all visitors aged 3 years old and over to wear a face mask / covering/ visor when visiting Monkey World, at all times apart from when seated in designated catering seating / picnic areas.
 Please see our Face Covering Policy for more information and what to do if you’re medically exempt.
 Our rescued primates can also get infected by Covid-19 and suffer the same effects as people.
 Our Primate Care Staff and rescued monkeys and apes are VULNERABLE.
 At this time when lock down restrictions are starting to be relaxed, we are concerned that there will be a spike in infection rates as has happened in different parts of the country and worldwide.
 We are hopeful that restrictions will be able to be relaxed in future, but until then, visitors and staff in the park must wear masks.

 - Choose the date you’d like to visit.
 Tickets are non-refundable so please bear this in mind on booking.

 - Choose your entry time.
 To ensure social distancing at the entrance gates, we’re asking visitors to ensure their arrival is during the slot booked.
 Morning slots are between 10:00am and 11:30, and afternoon entry is between 12:30pm and 2:00pm.
 There is not a prescribed time to leave; you can stay all day regardless of entry time.